 Remember that your money is tied up on the stocks you have in your business.
 If you don’t monitor where your inventory goes, then it would be harder for you to determine where your money will go, as well.
 With that, entrepreneurs must ensure that the physical inventory they have will reflect the books.
 A weekly or monthly inventory check can help you stay on top of your stock management.
 In turn, this will ensure that any discrepancies in your inventory and cash flow will be detected earlier.

 6. Apply for a Small Business Line of Credit

-The quickest way to fix pressing cash flow problems is to apply for short-term financing solutions – like a business line of credit.
+One of the important things a business must know is how to fix cash flow problems, and the quickest way to fix pressing cash flow problems is to apply for short-term financing solutions – like a business line of credit.
 A business line of credit works much like a credit card where lenders assign you to a predetermined credit limit.
 You can withdraw funds from your credit line as needed and you only have to repay the amount you’ve withdrawn plus the interest, not the entire credit limit.
 A business line of credit is a great option if you don’t need a large amount of money.
 This type of financing can serve as a financial cushion for companies that want to prepare for the future.

 Solve Cash Flow Issues with Business Line of Credit